 I have been learning a lot about myself lately–particularly lessons about authenticity.
 I am a long-time tea lover who has been doing extensive work around personal growth and building a deeper mindfulness practice in 2021.
 Tea and, now, meditation are daily practices for me.
 Lately, I have been doing a lot of thinking around issues of authenticity.

 Here is one deep lesson that I have learned about myself: while I tend not to do things simply to please people, I realize that too often I stop myself from doing things that I would like to do so I won’t displease others.
-(That’s why I included that second and third line in my authenticity mantra, in the photo below.)
-My experience as tea blogger and as a content creator (particularly on Instagram) offer me regular challenges to being authentic.
+(That’s why I included that second and third line in my authenticity mantra, in the photo above.)
+My experience as tea blogger and content creator (particularly on Instagram) offer me regular challenges to being authentic.

 Lesson from Blog Post Length